tsogkas/amat/README.md

     MAXIMAL disk, should have very similar encodings.
 This maximum distance of some contained disk's encoding from the maximal disk's encoding could be used as an maximality or reconstruction error term.
+    NOTE: rescoring does not solve this problem because it reduces score for all contained disks in the selected disk, so smaller disks that are close to the boundary are favored.
+We must explicitly avor the selection of disks whose centers are neighbord to the currently selected center.
 - Assign high cost to low-scale disks but handle them as special cases towards the end, to cover leftover pixels.
 - Use max(binDistance) when comparing two histograms for maximality error (and perhaps reconstruction error?).
 - Use a non-linear transformation on the chi2-distance.